Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Methods

 \section{Methods}

 In this section, we describe in-depth all components of the proposed methodology.
-This includes a formulation and implementation of (i) a mechanistic dynamic model for the disease transmission and (ii) a probabilistic model incorporating the solutions of the mechanistic dynamics, the data to fit and a Hamiltonian Monte Carlo sampling.
+This includes a formulation and implementation of (i) a mechanistic dynamic model for the disease transmission and (ii) a probabilistic model incorporating the solutions of the mechanistic dynamics, the data to fit and a HMC sampling.